ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

 .. function:: Hierarchy.getERadius(self, l)

-    Get the feed forward encoder radius of a layer
+    Get the encoder (E) radius of a layer

     :param l: (int32) index of the layer
     :rtype: (int32) encoder radius